-After a diagnosis of bile duct cancer, you will likely have other tests.
-These tests help your healthcare providers learn more about your cancer.
+After a diagnosis of bile duct cancer, you will likely need other tests.
+These tests help your healthcare providers learn more about the cancer.
 They can help show if the cancer has grown into nearby areas or spread to other parts of the body.
 The test results help your healthcare providers decide the best ways to treat the cancer.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 The tests you may have can include: